bubapl/Pogodyna/README.md

 # Pogodyna
-Pogodyna is a fork of librehst.yshooweather
+Pogodyna is a fork of librehat.yahooweather
 To do;
 - support accuweather
-- new ickns
+- new icons
 - maby more ;)